Journal continued... Comments about the driver:

 Total cost for this project ~$600.
 Note, I didn’t tally costs for the birch plywood (braces), ¾” oak plywood (lid), 1” plywood (driver and amp plates), glue, screws and polyurethane finish.
 These were leftovers from other projects.
 I estimate these materials would add another $60 to the cost of this project.
+Final thoughts:

 If you are reading this because you’re considering building a DIY sub, I say “go for it!”
 I was in your shoes too.
 This was my first sub build and it was a good experience.
 It took some time to understand WinISD’s inputs and outputs but the HTS forum and members were very helpful.
 After I converged on the box dimensions and modeled performance, the biggest challenge was construction of a wedge-shaped enclosure.
 Building a cube or rectangular shape with 90 degree joints would have been much easier.
 In the end, I feel I got a great performing sub at a great price.

 And “Yes”, I would do it all over again!